1999 (Prince song): Re-release

 In January 1985, "1999" was released as a 12" single in the US with "Little Red Corvette" as the B-side, and "How Come U Don't Call Me Anymore?"/"D.M.S.R." in the UK.
 The single peaked at number 2 in its second week of release.

-The song was re-recorded at the end of 1998 and was released the following year as "1999 (The New Master)".

 "1999" was re-released in the UK and the US in late 1998 to accompany the song's namesake year.
 It was released on 12" vinyl with the same track listing as the original 12" single: the album version, along with "How Come U Don't Call Me Anymore?" and "D.M.S.R."
 A CD single was also issued with the same track listing, except the edit of "1999" was substituted for the album version.
 It was also re-released again towards the end of its namesake year.
-The original version re-charted within the top 40 of the US Billboard Hot 100 in December 1998, becoming Prince's last top 40 hit before his death in 2016.
+Prince also re-recorded the song and released it in 1999 as "1999 (The New Master)".
+The original version re-charted within the top 40 of the US Billboard Hot 100 in January 1999, achieving a record as the only song named after a year to enter the chart in said corresponding year.
+Following Prince's death in April 2016, the song also became the first in Billboards history to reach the top 40 of the Hot 100 in three separate decades.

 Music video

 The video, directed by Bruce Gowers, was shot during the last week of rehearsals for the 1999 Tour.
 It depicts Prince and his band during a live performance.
 Just in time to take his part after Lisa Coleman, Jill Jones and Dez Dickerson, Prince appears on the stage from above, gliding down on a fireman's pole, wearing a glittery purple long coat.

 MTV added the video to its rotation on December 16, 1982, at a time when African-American artists struggled to get airplay on the channel.
 The exposure gave instant credibility to Prince, and is credited with helping the album reach gold status the following month.

-VH1 notably played this video continuously from midnight Eastern Time on December 31, 1998, to the next midnight on January 1, 1999.
+M2 notably played this video continuously from midnight Eastern Time on December 31, 1998, to the next midnight on January 1, 1999.